 Serving and storage

 Healthy stewed apples make an ideal topping for many breakfast dishes.
-Waffles, pancakes and porridge all taste good with a dollop of cooked apple.
+High protein waffles, gluten free oatmeal pancakes and oat bran porridge all taste good with a dollop of cooked apple.
 Or serve the apple with yogurt and some low sugar granola for added crunch.
 Of course, all of these options are also delicious as dessert:)

 You can store stewed apples in the fridge for 3 or 4 days.
 They also freeze well.